Guilai-Jiang/StaphMix/README.md

          ▄▄▄▄▄▄▄▄▄█░▌     ▐░▌     ▐░▌       ▐░▌▐░▌          ▐░▌       ▐░▌▐░▌       ▐░▌ ▄▄▄▄█░█▄▄▄▄  ▐░▌   ▐░▌
         ▐░░░░░░░░░░░▌     ▐░▌     ▐░▌       ▐░▌▐░▌          ▐░▌       ▐░▌▐░▌       ▐░▌▐░░░░░░░░░░░▌▐░▌     ▐░▌
          ▀▀▀▀▀▀▀▀▀▀▀       ▀       ▀         ▀  ▀            ▀         ▀  ▀         ▀  ▀▀▀▀▀▀▀▀▀▀▀  ▀       ▀
-A one-stop analysis pipeline for rapid cgMLST, virulence and resistance profiling, and SCCmec typing of *Staphylococcus aureus*.
+A one-stop analysis pipeline for rapid cgMLST, virulence and resistance profiling, and SCCmec typing of *Staphylococcus aureus*.(A pre-release
+This release will be labeled as non-production ready
+)

 # **Principle**